dairui01/Toyota_Smarthome/pipline/README.md

 - numpy

 ## Model
 In this repository, you can train and test with [PDAN (WACV2021)](https://openaccess.thecvf.com/content/WACV2021/html/Dai_PDAN_Pyramid_Dilated_Attention_Network_for_Action_Detection_WACV_2021_paper.html).

-The pre-trained model can be downloaded in this [link](https://mybox.inria.fr/f/5e006560efaf4e0fb7ac/).
+A pre-trained model for RGB modality and CS protocol can be downloaded in this [link](https://mybox.inria.fr/f/5e006560efaf4e0fb7ac/).
 The obtained f-mAP should be around 32.7%.

 ## Quick Start
 1. Change the _rgb_root_ or _skeleton_root_ to the extracted feature path in the _train.py_.